The Bass-Jiang group for automorphism-induced HNN-extensions: The Bass--Jiang group

 \section{The Bass--Jiang group}

-The underlying goal of this paper is to analyse the Bass--Jiang group for automorphism induced HNN-extensions.
-The framework described in the introduction applies this analysis.
-Therefore, in this section we define the Bass--Jiang group $\out_H(G)$ of an HNN-extension $G=H\ast_{(K, K^{\prime}, \eta)}$.
-We also define the Pettet group $\out^H(G)$, which is applied in Theorem~\ref{thm:equality}.
-The Pettet group lies between the Bass--Jiang group and the full outer automorphism group, $\out_H(G)\leq\out^H(G)\leq\out(G)$.
+This paper analyses the Bass--Jiang group for automorphism induced HNN-extensions.
+The proof of Theorem \ref{thm:BWfinitelypresented} applies this analysis.
+In this section we define the Bass--Jiang group $\out_H(G)$ of an HNN-extension $G=H\ast_{(K, K^{\prime}, \eta)}$.
+We also define the Pettet group $\out^H(G)$, which is applied in one of our main technical results, Theorem \ref{thm:equality}.
+The Pettet group lies between the Bass--Jiang group and the full outer automorphism group:

 Note that these groups may be defined for graphs of groups in general \cite{Bass1996automorphism} \cite{pettet1999automorphism}, but for brevity we only define them for HNN-extensions.

-\p{Bass--Serre theory} The definitions in this section and the proofs in Section~\ref{sec:provingEquality} apply Bass--Serre theory.
+\p{Bass--Serre theory} The definitions in this section and certain proofs in Section~\ref{sec:provingEquality} apply Bass--Serre theory.
 All relevant definitions and notation are taken from Serre's book \cite{trees}.
-If $G=H\ast_{(K, K^{\prime}, \eta)}$ then $G$ acts in a standard way on a tree $\Gamma$, called \emph{the Bass--Serre tree of $G$}.
+If $G=H\ast_{(K, K^{\prime}, \eta)}$ then $G$ acts in a standard way on a tree $\Gamma$, called \emph{the Bass--Serre tree of the HNN-extension $H\ast_{(K, K^{\prime}, \eta)}$}.
 Vertex-stabilisers $G_v$ of $\Gamma$ are precisely the conjugates of the base group $H$, so $G_v=H^g$ for some $g\in G$, while edge-stabilisers $G_e$ are precisely the conjugates of the associated group $K$, so $G_e=K^g$ for some $g\in G$.
-For vertices $v, w\in V\Gamma$ we write $[v, w]$ for the geodesic connecting $v$ and $w$, and we define the length of $[v, w]$, denoted $|[v, w]|$, to be the number of (positive) edges in $[v, w]$.
+For vertices $v, w\in V\Gamma$ we write $[v, w]$ for the geodesic connecting $v$ and $w$, and we define the length of $[v, w]$, denoted $|[v, w]|$, to be the number of edges in $[v, w]$.